 Colruyt Group decides to use reusable bags for loose fruit and vegetables

 Colruyt Group is the first Belgian retailer to decide to only offer reusable bags for loose fruit and vegetables.
-This means that Colruyt, Bio-Planet, Spar, OKay and OKay Compact will stop using single-use plastic bags as of 2 January 2020 in all their stores.
-This will reduce the number of plastic bags by 150 million on an annual basis.
-By making this radical choice in favour of reusability, we are paving the way towards ease and clarity for those customers who want to make more conscious choices.
+This means that Colruyt, Bio-Planet, Spar, OKay and OKay Compact will stop using single use plastic bags as of 2 January 2020 in all their stores.
+This will reduce the number of plastic bags used by 150 million on an annual basis.
+By making this radical choice we are making it easy and clear for those customers who want to make more conscious choices.

 Working towards 100% reusable bags

 Convenient and washable bags

-In addition to sustainability, the new bags will also offer efficiency and convenience.
-Another special feature is the barcode that will deduct the weight of the bag (approx. 37 g).
-Customers will therefore only pay for their fruit and vegetables, not for the packaging.
+In addition to the environment gain, the new bags also offer efficiency and convenience.
+A special feature is the barcode to deduct the weight of the bag (38 g).
+You will therefore only pay for your fruit and vegetables, not for the packaging.
 The screen at the tills will show you whether the bag’s barcode has been scanned - and therefore whether you are only paying for the net weight.
 Bags can easily be rinsed under the tap or put in the washing machine at 30°C to keep them clean.